 Stop wondering if you can take out life insurance on your parents and how much it will cost, the good news is, yes, you can take out a policy on them and the costs can still be affordable, depending on their age and health.

-To get a policy on your mother and/or father you simply have to demonstrate that you'll suffer some kind of financial loss in the event of your parents' passing.
+To get a policy on your mother and/or father you simply have to demonstrate that you'll suffer some kind of financial loss in the event of your aging parents' passing.

 This is called "insurable interest", and it's pretty much a given it in the case of your mother or father, or both.